A yearbook style guide can help you retain consistency throughout your book.

-While we’ve covered all this stuff in our free yearbook style guide template, we also totally recommend checking out Voice & Tone, a style guide for Mailchimp, the email marketing platform.
-It’s really, really well done.
+While we’ve covered all this in our free yearbook style guide template, we recommend checking out the highly well-done Voice & Tone, a style guide for Mailchimp, the email marketing platform.

-And before we wrap this up, here’s one more bit of advice from Orwell.
-This, from his six elementary rules (“Politics and the English Language”, 1946):
+And before we wrap up, here’s one more bit of advice from Orwell, from his six elementary rules (“Politics and the English Language,” 1946):

-- Never use a metaphor which you are used to seeing in print.
+- Never use a metaphor that you are used to seeing in print.

 - Never use a long word where a short one will do.

 - If it is possible to cut out a word, always cut it out.